 - skin tone & elasticity

 - placement & state of your current implant

 Reasons to Consider a Breast Implant Exchange

-There are a myriad of reasons why a woman might want to exchange her breast implant.
+There are many reasons why a woman might want to exchange her breast implants.
 One of the biggest is a changing aesthetic.
 As in fashion, there are certain trends when it comes to breast augmentation.
 What once seemed “au courant” may now feel “passé”.
 Currently, the look is leaning towards a smaller, more natural looking breast.
 Furthermore, many women’s bodies change size or shape with time thanks to pregnancy, menopause or weight gain.
 These patients often feel as if their old breast implants no longer reflect their current body ideal.

-While many patients seek to exchange their bigger implant for a smaller one, some patients want to go bigger.
+While many patients seek to exchange their bigger implant for a smaller one, some patients want, instead, to go bigger.
 This is especially true with patients who have gained weight.
 The important thing is to create a new breast that fits your body contour.
-Certain patients who want to go smaller and who have enough natural breast tissue may be able to get away with a breast augmentation using fat alone.
-For some patients, Dr. Doherty uses fat grafting to smooth out transitions so that the implant is never visible or to add a bit more upper pole fullness.
+Certain patients who want to go smaller and who have enough natural breast tissue may be able to get away with a breast revision procedure using fat alone.
+For some patients, Dr. Doherty uses fat grafting to smooth out transitions so that the implant less visible or to add a bit more upper pole fullness.

 In very rare cases, there may be a problem with your implant such as:

 The latter is when the implant drops out of its original position due to loose skin and/or breast tissue.
 While some patients simply want to remove their implant all together, most want to exchange their current implant.
 Certain patients who received saline implants the first time around due to the silicone scare of the early to mid1990’s may now want to exchange them for one of the newer silicone gel breast implant models.
 But even if you want to stay the same size, the breast implant exchange procedure is never as simple as swapping out one implant for another.